snakoneczny/diabetic-retinopathy/README.md

 ### Image processing

-Morphological image processing methods are used to extract features like exudates and red lesion which are characteristic for the disease.
+Morphological image processing methods are used to extract features like exudates and red lesion which characterise the disease.

 ### Machine learning